Think better,

 Join one of our training programs!

-You'll master the brief coaching, self-coaching & scalable facilitation techniques featured in our kedo circles—empowering you and the people around you to manage stress, overwhelming priorities & key decisions with increased effectiveness.
+You'll master the brief coaching, self-coaching & group facilitation techniques featured in ERA circles—empowering you and the people around you to manage stress, cognitive fatigue & conflicting priorities with increased efficiency.

 What do you say?